My Childhood Memories-Page 9

 The following names are from my 1961 yearbook of my Senior classmates and some under classmates who attended Jersey Community High School in Jerseyville, IL with me.-----------

-They were Herbert Gene Abbott, Michael Agles (deceased), Barbara Ann Addy, Patsy Ann Alexander, Gary Bruce Allen (deceased), Joe Dean Allen, Phyllis Dawn Atchison (deceased), George Thomas Andes, Jerry Bates, Naomi Kay Ayres, Joyce Ann Bean (deceased), Richard Carl Beiermann, Marilyn Joan Bertman, Dorothy Lorraine Blackorby, Jack Dale Bland (deceased), Leva Pearleen Blasa, Michael Brainerd, Mary Frances Brakeville, Robert William Brinker, Mary Marcella Briggs, Juanita Louise Brown, Cyrus Jay Bunting, Robert Eugene Busker, Mary Bell Butkovich (deceased), James Cadle III, Glennwood Archie Cain, James Ralph Chandler, James Harry Charow, Nancy Jane Cope, Beverly June Colman, Judy Ann Crow, Jackie Lee Crowder, Sharon Kay Cory, Delby Oscar Darr, Gary Leon Davenport, Marilyn Davenport, Dale Richard Dawdy, Sharon Kaye Deverger (deceased), Ferne Audrey Devening, Margaret Elaine Dierking (deceased), Edward Reed Depper, William Forrest Duncan Jr., Robert Laverne Dunham, Alvis Franklin Dunham, Judy East, Raymond Earl Eakes (deceased), Carol Elizabeth Egelhoff, Heidie Craig Egelhoff, Judith Marian Erwin, Byron Clayborne English, Sandra Marie Fallin, Judith Elaine Flowers, Anita Marie Fraley, Marlene Ainsley Frost, Neil Jan Franklin, Edwin Joseph Garrison, Judy Kay Gabbett, Carol Sue Gettings, David LaMarr Gammaitoni, Donna Kay Georgevits, Robert Eugene Gilman, Gail Richard Gisy (deceased), Phyllis Jean Goeman, Karen Kay Gorman, Roberta Lee Gray, Pauline Fay Greeling, Judith Fay Gross, Robert Jules G'Sell, Barbara Jean Guenther, Barbara Ann Hagan, JoAnn Hagan, Robert Halter (deceased), Barbara Hanneken, Roger Harp (deceased), James Lee Hayden, Gary Hayes, William Earl Heraty (deceased), Edward Andrew Hetzel, Geraldine Kaye Heitzman (deceased), Sharon Kay Herring, Wanda Marie Hinson (deceased), Judith Ann Hoffman, Ruth Ann Huett, Judith Diane Hyslop Holmes, Frank Huff, Lois Marie Isringhausen, Janie Lou Jennings, Anthony Joe Kanallakan, Donna Kay Krueger.
+They were Herbert Gene Abbott, Michael Agles (deceased), Barbara Ann Addy, Patsy Ann Alexander, Gary Bruce Allen (deceased), Joe Dean Allen, Phyllis Dawn Atchison (deceased), George Thomas Andes, Jerry Bates, Naomi Kay Ayres, Joyce Ann Bean (deceased), Richard Carl Beiermann, Marilyn Joan Bertman, Dorothy Lorraine Blackorby, Jack Dale Bland (deceased), Leva Pearleen Blasa, Michael Brainerd, Mary Frances Brakeville, Robert William Brinker, Mary Marcella Briggs, Juanita Louise Brown, Cyrus Jay Bunting, Robert Eugene Busker, Mary Bell Butkovich (deceased), James Cadle III, Glennwood Archie Cain, James Ralph Chandler, James Harry Charow, Nancy Jane Cope, Beverly June Colman, Judy Ann Crow, Jackie Lee Crowder, Sharon Kay Cory, Delby Oscar Darr, Gary Leon Davenport, Marilyn Davenport, Dale Richard Dawdy, Sharon Kaye Deverger (deceased), Ferne Audrey Devening, Margaret Elaine Dierking (deceased), Edward Reed Depper, William Forrest Duncan Jr., Robert Laverne Dunham, Alvis Franklin Dunham (deceased), Judy East, Raymond Earl Eakes (deceased), Carol Elizabeth Egelhoff, Heidie Craig Egelhoff, Judith Marian Erwin, Byron Clayborne English, Sandra Marie Fallin, Judith Elaine Flowers, Anita Marie Fraley, Marlene Ainsley Frost, Neil Jan Franklin, Edwin Joseph Garrison, Judy Kay Gabbett, Carol Sue Gettings, David LaMarr Gammaitoni, Donna Kay Georgevits, Robert Eugene Gilman, Gail Richard Gisy (deceased), Phyllis Jean Goeman, Karen Kay Gorman, Roberta Lee Gray, Pauline Fay Greeling, Judith Fay Gross, Robert Jules G'Sell, Barbara Jean Guenther, Barbara Ann Hagan, JoAnn Hagan, Robert Halter (deceased), Barbara Hanneken, Roger Harp (deceased), James Lee Hayden, Gary Hayes, William Earl Heraty (deceased), Edward Andrew Hetzel, Geraldine Kaye Heitzman (deceased), Sharon Kay Herring, Wanda Marie Hinson (deceased), Judith Ann Hoffman, Ruth Ann Huett, Judith Diane Hyslop Holmes, Frank Huff, Lois Marie Isringhausen, Janie Lou Jennings, Anthony Joe Kanallakan (deceased), Donna Kay Krueger.